 Can RA Drugs Treat COVID-19?

-There’s no vaccine or treatment for the virus yet.
-But some researchers think that certain RA drugs might help.
+While there are now vaccine for the virus, there’s no treatment as yet.
+But some researchers are studying whether certain RA drugs might help.
 They include:

 What if You Can’t Get Hydroxychloroquine?